cngply/homepage/README.md

-# homepage
+#  cngply - homepage
-The homepage project for cngply
+The homepage project for cngply.
+This project will be hosted at `cngply.rocks`